prakharjain0508/Naive_Bayes_Classifer/README.md

 This code implements the Naive Bayes Classifier which is a simple technique for constructing classifiers: models that assign class labels to problem instances, represented as vectors of feature values, where the class labels are drawn from some finite set.

-## AIM
+## Aim
 Given 1000 training documents from each group.
 Learn to classify new documents according to which newsgroup it came from and then evaluate the performance of the classifier.
+Use both Maximum Likelihood Estimator and Bayesian Estimator and indicate which performed better.

 ## Experimental Results